-The Binnig and Rohrer Nanotechnology Center will be a unique facility for exploratory research.
-It will not be a production or a pilot line with fixed processes or wafer sizes.
-Rather, it will be a state-of-the-art exploratory cleanroom fabrication facility combined with "noise-free" labs shielded against external vibrations, acoustic noise, electromagnetic fields and temperature fluctuations.
+The Binnig and Rohrer Nanotechnology Center is a unique facility for exploratory research.
+It is not a production or a pilot line with fixed processes or wafer sizes.
+Rather, it is a state-of-the-art exploratory cleanroom fabrication facility combined with "noise-free" labs shielded against external vibrations, acoustic noise, electromagnetic fields and temperature fluctuations.

 With the construction of this exciting new laboratory, IBM is leveraging its presence in Europe to attract and foster leading talent in nanotechnology.
 Bolstered in part by major ongoing initiatives of various government agencies, Europe is where at least one-third of worldwide investments are being made in nanotechnology in the next five years.
 The Binnig and Rohrer Nanotechnology Center is at the leading edge of this exploratory research.

-Some of the research fields to be pursued at the Binnig and Rohrer Nanotechnology Center:
+Some of the research fields being pursued at the Binnig and Rohrer Nanotechnology Center:

-IBM is constructing the building due to be completed by the spring of 2011.
+IBM constructed the building, which was officially inaugurated in the spring of 2011.
 The ultramodern cleanrooms will be operated by IBM personnel.
-Cleanroom space, offices and off-line labs are available for additional interested parties.
-Access to the "noise-free" laboratories is also being offered.
+Cleanroom space, offices and offline labs are available for additional interested parties.
+Access to the "noise-free" laboratories is also available.
 Joint projects with either IBM or ETH are of interest, but independent research projects exploiting the synergies of a common infrastructure and technology platform are possible as well.